rcamilo1526/rcamilo1526/README.md

 -->

 - :briefcase: I'm currently working in Globant as Semi Senior Data Engineer.
-- :notebook: Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

-- :computer: I'm an appasionate of Data Science specially Spatial Data Science and the field of Computer Vision.
+- :computer: I'm an appasionate of all of this new AI environment.

 - :ok_hand: I also have some knowledge in WebDev and DevOps.